-The Vampire Diaries, Being Human (SyFy), True Blood, Supernatural, Bones, Survivor, Sons of Anarchy, Beauty and the Beast, Teen Wolf, The Walking Dead, Grimm.
-Some that have been cancelled that I loved: Fringe, Smallville, 24, Dollhouse, Lost, Ghost Whisperer, Terminator-Sarah Connor Chronicles, Buffy the Vampire Slayer, Angel, Dark Angel, Prison Break, Xena-Warrior Princess, Hercules-The Legendary Journeys.
+The 100, The Originals, Under the Dome, Defiance, Sleepy Hollow, Extant, The Vampire Diaries, Supernatural, Bones, Survivor, The Walking Dead, Grimm.
+Some that have been cancelled that I loved: Being Human (SyFy), True Blood, Fringe, Sons of Anarchy, Smallville, 24, Dollhouse, Lost, Ghost Whisperer, Terminator-Sarah Connor Chronicles, Buffy the Vampire Slayer, Angel, Dark Angel, Prison Break, Xena-Warrior Princess, Hercules-The Legendary Journeys.

 16. How did you react when your first book was accepted for publication?

 First, I stared at the unopened email.
 Then I clicked on the email and turned my head away, thinking that if it was a rejection, I still had other publishers I hadn't heard back from yet.
 Then I read the email, gasped for breath, bent over in the chair, hands clutched at my stomach in total euphoria!
 After screaming a few times with tears in my eyes, I called my parents and stuttered through fifteen minutes of talk in an attempt to explain what had happened.
 Wheee!!
 So exciting!!!